za-gene/rpi/pico/41-flash-upload/README.md

 Your best bet is to convert files created with Audacity to a proper WAV file using `ffmpeg -i in.wav out.wav`.

+This poxy thing seems remarkably resistant to working.
+Maybe it has something to do with interrupts, but it's a pain in the arse, whatever the problem is.

 ## Status

 2021-07-26	Started.